indimail/tinydnssec/tinydnssec-x/curvedns-0.88/INSTALL-curvedns.md

   If this is not the case, you will need to compile libev by yourself.
   Get the latest stable release [here](http://dist.schmorp.de/libev/).

-* NaCl **mandatory**
+* NaCl or libsodium

   The [NaCl](http://nacl.cr.yp.to/) (Networking and Cryptography library, pronounced 'salt') supplies all the cryptographic primitives that DNSCurve — and thus CurveDNS — need.
   You do not have to fetch this, it will be delivered together with CurveDNS' source.
   Compilation and installation of this library will be discussed later.
+If your system has libsodium then you may choose to install that

 * daemontools recommended

   [daemontools](http://cr.yp.to/daemontools.html) are a set of tools written by Daniel Bernstein.
 They greatly simplify the way daemons are handled and maintained.
 It is not mandatory to install this collection of tools, because almost everything daemontools does, can also be achieved using your system's standard tools and some shell scripts.
 It is however recommended because quite some CurveDNS features can easily be used and configured using daemontools.

   Just as with libev there is a big chance your system's package manager already has daemontools in its repository.
 Be sure to check that first, before installing daemontools from source.

+  We will be using a modified version of daemontools that comes with indimail-mta.
 If daemontools is not in your package manager's repository follow the [installation instructions](http://cr.yp.to/daemontools/install.html) from the deamontools install page.

 ### Getting CurveDNS